 The degree programme offers a significant number of studies in English, which enables internationalisation at home and learning in multicultural communities.
 Politics also has a long tradition of being involved in several specialised Master’s degree programmes offered in English over the years (currently MDP in Leadership for Change (LFC) and MDP in Peace, Mediation and Conflict Research (PEACE)).

-- Exchange studies in the Degree Programme Politics (Faculty of Management)
+- Exchange studies in the Degree Programme Politics (Faculty of Management and Business)

 - Admission to the Degree Programme in Politics (in Finnish)